-Virtual desktop infrastructure (VDI) is the term used to describe the hosting of client or server operating systems for the purposes of providing applications or virtual desktops within virtual machines (VMs) that are located on a central server.
-Several virtual machines with different operating systems and applications running on them can be executed - in an isolated manner on the one hand, but still on the same physical machine on the other.
+Virtual desktop infrastructure (VDI) is the term used to describe the hosting of client or server operating systems for the purposes of providing applications or virtual desktops within virtual machines (VMs) that are located on a central server, which can be located in a private or public cloud.
+Several virtual machines with different operating systems and applications running on them can be isolated on the one hand, but can also be run side by side on the same physical machine.

-Virtual desktop infrastructure (VDI) concept
+Virtual Desktop Infrastructure (VDI) Konzept